Los Angeles County Probation Department: History

 In 1952, Karl Holton returned to the department as chief probation officer and "instituted full-scale reorganization and decentralization of the department," with numerous area offices opening countywide.
 In 1954, Harold R. Muntz was appointed new chief deputy probation officer.
 Los Padrinos, the second juvenile hall, opened in 1957, and responsibility for juvenile halls was officially transferred to the probation department from the old probation committee.

-In 1960, the department had grown to have 2,200 staff members, and reorganized itself into four divisions: field services, juvenile facilities, administrative services, and a medical division.
+In 1960, the department had grown to have 2,200 staff members and reorganized itself into four divisions: field services, juvenile facilities, administrative services, and a medical division.
 Five hundred field services deputy probation officers "investigated 25,000 adult and 16,500 juvenile cases each year and supervised 24,500 adult and 15,000 juvenile probationers from 11 area offices," and an additional hundred deputies "worked with almost 1,000 boys in 10 camps."

 In 1961, the California State Legislature adopted juvenile court reform laws, following recommendations from the governor's commission, in the first major reform since 1903.
 In 1962, the department's headquarters moved to the new Los Angeles County Hall of Records at Civic Center, and Leland C. Carter was appointed chief probation officer.

 In 1965, the department opened the San Fernando Valley Juvenile Hall in the San Fernando Valley in the county's northeast, relieving overcrowding elsewhere.
 That year, there were more than 3,300 employees in thirteen area offices, four specialized offices, fourteen camps and schools, and four juvenile detention facilities.
 Longtime Probation Department employee Kenneth E. Kirkpatric was appointed chief probation officer in 1968.

-Juvenile halls and camps
+SYTF Campuses, Juvenile Halls and Camps

-Probation department personnel oversee the following three juvenile halls and eighteen juvenile camps:
+Probation department personnel oversee the following two juvenile halls, seventeen juvenile camps, and two SYTF campuses: